-I. As the boiler is fitted with an integral timer when installed in a room containing a bath or shower it cannot be fitted in zones I or 2.
-(Figs. II & I2 shows zone dimensions for a bathtub.
+I. If the boiler is fitted in a room containing a bath or shower and NOT FITTED with any optional integral timer or thermostat, it can be fitted in zone 2, (Figs. II & I2 shows zone dimensions for a bathtub.
 For other examples refer to Section 601 of the Current I.E.E.
-Wiring Regulations).
-Reference must be made to the relevant requirements.
+Wiring Regulations) reference must be made to the relevant requirements.

 In GB this is the current I.E.E.
 Wiring Regulations and Building Regulations.